About ISE'25

 Submissions must be no longer than the limits defined in the Paper Format section, including all figures and references.

 Papers should be electronically submitted through JEMS.
-Submissions that are not in compliance with the required submission format, are out of the scope of the symposium, or were submitted or published in any other forum (conference or journal) will be rejected without review.
-All other papers will be reviewed by at least three Program Committee members.
+Submissions that do not comply with the required submission format, are out of the scope of the symposium or were submitted or published in any other forum (conference or journal) will be rejected without review.
+At least two Program Committee members will review all other papers.

 Double-Blind Submission